HPC-AI-Team/pexsi/doc/introduction.md

   - Enhanced error estimate for the pole expansion using energy as a guidance.

-- v0.7.1
+- v0.6.0 (03/11/2014)
-  - Bug fix: PPEXSIPlanInitialize specifics the input according to mpirank instead of outputFileIndex.
-  - Bug fix: PPEXSIPlanFinalize gives floating point error due to the double deallocation of SuperLUGrid.
+  - First release of %PEXSI.
+  - Version integrated with the SIESTA package for Kohn-Sham density functional theory (KSDFT) calculation.
+  - Parallel selected inversion for complex symmetric matrices.
+  - Estimate the density of state profile via inertia counting.
+  - Compute the density of states and local density of states.